theflakes/sigma_to_wazuh/README.md

 - Fields = all fields used in Field logic rule entries
 - Parents = all rules this rule depends on to be run against a log
 - Children = all rule IDs where this rule occurs in their if_sid

-I use this for writing Sigma rules to understand when I need to use if_sid to ensure my new rule will fire on the correct logs.
+I use this script for writing Sigma rules to understand when I need to use if_sid to ensure my new rule will fire on the correct logs.

 ## sigma_to_wazuh.py
 NOTE: